 “Foolish thing to do,” he said with a snort.

 “No,” she said.
-“The fools are those who pass, without even thinking about what it must be like to live as a beggar.
+“The fools are those who pass, without even thinking about what it must be like to live like you.
 Maybe if they knew, they’d actually give you something.”

 She reached into her pocket, pulling out one of the bright handkerchiefs she had stuffed in it.
 She placed one in the cup.
 “I don’t have any coins.
 But maybe you can sell that.”

-He grunted, eying it, but when he looked back at her it wasn’t greed he seemed to display.
-But a hint of grudging respect.
+He grunted, eying it, but when he looked back at her it wasn’t just greed he seemed to display, but a hint of grudging respect as well.

 “What do you mean by word on the street?” he asked.